ncsa/Delta_doc/docs/source/containers.rst

 Extreme-scale Scientific Software Stack (E4S)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The E4S container with GPU (cuda and ROCm) support is provided for users of specific Exascale Computing Project (ECP) packages made available by the E4S project (https://e4s-project.github.io/).
-The singularity image is available as:
+The E4S container with GPU (CUDA and ROCm) support is provided for users of specific Exascale Computing Project (ECP) packages made available by the E4S project (https://e4s-project.github.io/).
+The Singularity image is available as:

 .. code-block::